 The Strawberry Festival (Mġarr)

 The strawberry festival – or Festa Frawli, as it’s known locally – is an annual event to kick off the strawberry season in Malta.
 The festival takes place in Mġarr, in the main square outside the Parish Church.
-Mġarr is known for its sweet strawberries.
-For this yearly event, the picking, packing and tasting of the strawberries begin!
+Mġarr is known for its sweet strawberries and for this yearly event, the picking, packing and tasting of the strawberries begin!

 Ticket price: Free